 From the same page you can disable an API for your project if you no longer use it to avoid misuse and accidental billing charges.
-You can also enable and disable Cloud APIs using Cloud SDK and Service Usage API.
+You can also enable and disable Cloud APIs using the Cloud SDK and the Service Usage API:

 Some Cloud APIs charge for usage.
 You need to enable billing for your project before you can start using these APIs in your project.
 The API usage in a project is charged to the billing account associated with the project.

 Cloud APIs only accept API requests from registered applications.
 This requirement helps API producers associate and report API usage to the right project owning the application.

 Cloud APIs use application credentials for identifying the calling applications.
 Credential types include API keys, OAuth 2.0 clients, and service accounts.
 You can use Cloud Console to create, retrieve, and manage your application credentials.
 For more information about application credentials, see Authentication Overview.

 If you are new to Google Cloud APIs, we highly recommend that you use